isomerpages/moe-marsilingsec/pages/Home Based Learning (HBL) and Semester Timetable.md

 ---
 Dear parents,

-Please click on the links below for the Semester 1 2023 Student's Timetable and HBL Assignment Links.
+Please click on the links below for the Semester 1 and 2 2023 Student's Timetable and HBL Assignment Links.

+The schedule for HBL days for semester  2 are as follows:

 Thank you.